crb98/union_shop/README.md

 - Home (main.dart)
   - Shows a Products section matching the collection page sizing.
-  - Product tiles are tappable and navigate to product detail.
+  - Product tiles navigate to product detail when tapped.
 - Collections (collections_page.dart)
   - Grid of collection tiles.
 Each tile shows an image with centered title overlay and navigates to a collection page.
 - Collection page (collection_page.dart)